 New laws: Implementation of new laws, such as prompt-pay and patient protection laws, deserves special attention since passage of such laws generally indicates an important consumer protection priority.

 Emerging issues: Market changes, such as the expanding use of credit reports and genetic testing in underwriting and rating, often raise new consumer protection concerns.
+The increased marketing of usage-based insurance often conflicts with older disclosure laws.
+Providing a 10-day cancellation notice on a product that only provides coverage for a few days may no longer make sense.
+Producers that use the internet to provide quotes is another challenge.
+Often, regulators cannot determine the actual underwriter or producer linked to these websites.
+Carriers may not be aware of the marketing activities of producers because of all the various marketing channels available.

 2. Individual Company Concerns